Table of Contents

 (Source: Opsramp, Skyhighnetworks, Directive)

-The good thing about the cloud is that you pay only for what you use.
+The good thing about the cloud is that it has different products that fit any pocket.
+Also, you pay only for what you use.

 You own a website that sells Christmas decorations.